DomDomDoy/tagmania/README.md

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors

 * **Dominic Doyle** - *Initial work* - [DomDomDoy](https://github.com/DomDomDoy)
 * **Alex McKenzie** - *Initial work* - [Arrrlex](https://github.com/Arrrlex)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments